 - Fast forward to 1994, Ray says the same exact thing to Ned near the end of the movie when Ned steps on a bomb causing the booby-trapped warehouse to blow up.

-- Kick the Dog: Supposedly the killing of the young girl at the beginning.
-Because aborting missions and wait for another opportunity sounds like a feasible option.
+- Kick the Dog: The killing of the young girl at the beginning.

 - Pay Evil unto Evil: Ray supposedly only kills villains.
 May seduces and betrays her enemy.
 Even risking her own life to be there and watch his face as he dies.